Milkweed Sale ends

 This year’s LBOLA Earth Day celebration will be at Rockland Wetlands on the NW corner of Green Bay and Highway 176/Rockland Road.
 Earth Day will include the planting of hundreds of new woodland and wetland transplants to further beautify and diversify this wonderful entrance to the Village.
 Please park at Blair Park (near the pool), bring your family, and plan to get dirty!
 Many thanks to our volunteers who’s year over year tireless efforts are continuing to expand this entrance to our Village, with sustainable native plants.
 At little to no cost to the Village.

 Who We Are.

 The Lake Bluff Open Lands Association is dedicated to the preservation and restoration of open spaces and natural areas in and around Lake Bluff, Illinois.With no paid staff and only seasonal, student workers, we are an “almost” all volunteer organization.
 We work on Village, Park District, our own properties and on Conservation easements in and around the Village.
-In 2015, we’re celebrating our 30th anniversary and we’re excited that we are able to manage over 200 acres of Lake Bluff, in 13 separate natural areas around town as natural areas, including: The Skokie River Land and Water Preserve, The Lake Bluff Site (Lake County Forest Preserve District), The Carolyn Goetz Wetlands Preserve, The Prairie Preserve on Belle Foret Drive, Lake Genevieve, Dwyer Woods, Ravine Park (from Gurney to Moffett), Beach Prairies, Crab Tree Farm Conservation Easements, Moffett Woods, Rockland Wetlands, Bike Path (along Hwy.
+In 2015, we’re celebrating our 34th anniversary and we’re excited that we are able to manage over 200 acres of Lake Bluff, in 13 separate natural areas around town as natural areas, including: The Skokie River Land and Water Preserve, The Lake Bluff Site (Lake County Forest Preserve District), The Carolyn Goetz Wetlands Preserve, The Prairie Preserve on Belle Foret Drive, Lake Genevieve, Dwyer Woods, Ravine Park (from Gurney to Moffett), Beach Prairies, Crab Tree Farm Conservation Easements, Moffett Woods, Rockland Wetlands, Bike Path (along Hwy.
 176) and Train Station Bike Path Entrance, as well as three additional Conservation Easements on private property throughout Lake Bluff.

 Please lend a hand if you can.